Nota-NetsPresso/netspresso-trainer/docs/components/augmentation/transforms.md

 # Transforms

-Users can create their own augmentation recipe simply by listing their desired data transform modules.
+Users can easily create their own augmentation recipe simply by listing their desired data transform modules.
 It's possible to adjust the intensity and frequency of each transform module, and the listed transform modules are applied in sequence to produce augmented data.
 In NetsPresso Trainer, a visualization tool is also provided through a Gradio demo, allowing users to see how their custom augmentation recipe produces the data for the model.

 ## Supporting transforms

 The currently supported methods in NetsPresso Trainer are as follows.
 Since techniques are adapted from pre-existing codes, most of the parameters remain unchanged.
-We notice that most of these parameter descriptions are from original implementations.
+We note that most of these parameter descriptions are derived from original implementations.

 We appreciate all the original code owners and we also do our best to make other values.